Kirkland & Ellis

 The Legal Cheek View

-Undoubtedly the industry’s most defining story of recent years has been the disruptive rise of Kirkland & Ellis.
-The American juggernaut has captured the business world’s attention, posting a series of blistering financial results while luring some of the City’s best talent to its ranks.
-Add to the mix top-quality work, incredible pay, seriously long hours, and an office located in one of the UK’s most glamourous buildings, and you’re left with perhaps the world’s most compelling law firm.
+Think money, think Kirkland & Ellis.
+The American juggernaut continues to grab the business world’s attention, posting a series of blistering financial results whilst luring some of the City’s best talent to its ranks (Alvaro Membrillera, the London head of rival Paul Weiss, being just one recent example).
+Add to the mix high-quality work, big pay, seriously long hours, and you’re left with perhaps the world’s most talked about law firm.

 Continue reading